Should You Snap Up HostGator’s Plans?

 HostGator earns a 4 out of 5 for shared hosting features in our research, which is actually a decline from our previous valuation of it pre-2021 which was 4.4 out of 5.
 So why the change?
 Well, while unlimited bandwidth and storage were big sellers back in the day, they’ve become almost standard in recent years.

 We only recommend the Hatchling plan for very small websites – as the name suggests, its features are best for sites that are just getting started online.
 You can only host one domain, and you can’t upgrade your SSL certificate for added protection.

-The Baby plan is a good middle-ground for $3.95 per month – you can host an unlimited number of domains, and if you want to upgrade to private SSL then you can.
-This makes it a better choice if you’re running more than one website or need better security.
+The Baby plan is a good middle-ground for $5.00 per month – you can host an unlimited number of domains, and if you want to upgrade to private SSL then you can.
+This makes it a better choice for value for money if you’re running more than one website or need better security.

 So, which plan should you choose?
 If you need to host more than one domain, the Baby plan is your best choice.
 If you want to run a small online store then you’ll need the Business plan.
 For simply hosting a single site that’s just getting started, the Hatchling plan will get you on your feet.

 In our shared hosting research, HostGator got 3.6 out of 5 for value for money, which puts it comfortably in fourth position.
 If you need a shared hosting provider who will give you constant performance, HostGator is the one.